salab/RENAS/README.md

 Evaluation result of RQ2
 - alpha
 Parameter which is used in culculating priority
-- MAP
-Mean Average Precision
+- MAP: Mean Average Precision
-- MRR
-Mean Reciprocal Rank
+- MRR: Mean Reciprocal Rank
 - top1 Recall
 - top5 Recall
 - top10 Recall

 ### result/similarity/similarity.csv
 Evaluation result of Section E-(1)
-- commit
-Hash of commit
+- commit: Hash of commit
-- name1 file
-File where name1 is defined
+- name1 file: File where name1 is defined
-- name1 line
-Line where name1 is defined
+- name1 line: Line where name1 is defined
-- name1
-Identifier after normalization
+- name1: Identifier after normalization
-- name2 file
-File where name2 is defined
+- name2 file: File where name2 is defined
-- name2 line
-Line where name2 is defined
+- name2 line: Line where name2 is defined
-- name2
-Identifier after normalization
+- name2: Identifier after normalization
-- similarity
-Similarity score calculated by Dice coefficient
+- similarity: Similarity score calculated by Dice coefficient

 ### result/preliminary/value_by_alpha_beta.csv
 Evaluation result of Section E-(3)
-- alpha
-Parameter which is used in culculating priority
+- alpha: Parameter which is used in culculating priority
-- beta
-Threshold of priority
+- beta: Threshold of priority
 - precision average
 - recall average
 - fscore average

 ### projects/\*project name\*/recommend.json.gz
 Each commit has the following structure:
 - goldset is the renaming database obtained from RefactoringMiner.
 - "none", "relation", "retionshipNormalize", "renas" are recommendation results for each method.